HumanVBench: Probing Human-Centric Video Understanding in MLLMs with Automatically Synthesized Benchmarks: Introduction

 \section{Introduction}

-In recent years, Multimodal Large Language Models (MLLMs) have emerged as pivotal technological advancements, significantly expanding traditional language model capabilities to include processing and comprehending diverse data forms like text, images, and videos \cite{qin2024synergy,kdd_data_tutorial,bai2023qwen}.
-Among these, video-oriented MLLMs \cite{ye2023mplug,chen2024sharegpt4video,lin-etal-2024-video} have garnered substantial research interest due to their potential in interpreting video content in a manner closely aligned with human perception.
-While image-based MLLMs \cite{liu2024improved,liu2024visual,zhu2023minigpt,wang2024visionllm,wang2023cogvlm,jiao2024enhancing} primarily focus on static content, video-MLLMs offer enhanced capacities for understanding the complex temporal dynamics intrinsic to video data.
+In recent years, Multimodal Large Language Models have emerged as pivotal advancements, extending traditional language models to process diverse modalities such as text, images, and videos \citep{qin2024synergy,DBLP:journals/csur/KuangSXLXLLCLH25, jiao2025imgdiff,jiao2024adaptivetraining, DBLP:conf/acl/KuangL0L0J25, jiao2025detailmaster}.
+Video-oriented MLLMs, in particular, have drawn growing interest for their potential to interpret video content in ways closely aligned with human perception \citep{tang2025video}.
+However, the extent to which these models truly achieve human-like understanding, especially in complex human-centric scenarios, remains an open question.

-Human-centric scenes in videos naturally attract attention due to the emphasis on individuals’ emotions, actions, and verbal interactions, necessitating effective comprehension by video understanding models.
-Despite advances in this field, existing benchmarks often fall short in rigorously assessing the nuanced understanding of human emotions and behaviors.
-Current evaluations predominantly focus on general content comprehension, object recognition, and action detection, often neglecting subtle intricacies such as emotional insight and behavioral analysis.
-Furthermore, synchronizing speech with visual elements remains a substantial challenge; unlike humans, who effortlessly discern mismatches between audio and visual cues, computational models often struggle with tasks like identifying speakers and aligning speech with corresponding lip movements.

-To bridge these gaps, we introduce \ours, a pioneering benchmark specifically tailored for video MLLMs focusing on human-centric analysis. \ours includes 16 meticulously designed QA tasks, categorized into two core aspects: inner emotion and outer manifestation, as illustrated in Figure \ref{fig:HumanVBench_fig}.
-The inner emotion dimension evaluates the model's capacity to perceive emotional cues from videos, while the outer manifestation encompasses person recognition, human behavior analysis, and cross-modal speech-visual alignment.
-Each category is further subdivided into many fine-grained tasks, offering a comprehensive evaluation across static and dynamic, basic and complex, single-modal and cross-modal aspects.
-For instance, it enables us to examine MLLMs' understanding of human actions, emotions, and the associated causal relationships, as well as consider the alignment degree between appearance, mouth movement, audio, and speech content in videos.